How exactly do you say butterfly in Italian?

 I bought a red polka dot bow tie.

-The –one Italian suffix is used to make things larger.
+The –one Italian suffix is used to make things bigger.
 In this sense, farfallone literally means big butterfly, but it actually translates to womanizer.
-This is because this kind of partner has a tendency to “fly away” to other women.
+This is because this type of partner has a tendency to “fly away” to other women.

 The womanizer, the flirt